 The leading characters

 Alvin Childress played Amos.
 Rare for actors of that time, he was a college graduate, earning a degree in Sociology from Rust College in Holly Springs, Mississippi.
 Intending to become a doctor, he took up acting instead.

 Spenser Williams played Andy after serving in the U.S. Army in World War II and then working as an immigration officer.
 After moving to Hollywood, he was hired to write the dialogue for short comedy films with all-black casts, called “race films.”
 Those scripts featured racial stereotypes and heavily accented “darkie” speech.

 Tim Moore played Kingfish.
-He had earlier been with a patent medicine show that sold quack remedies and was a jockey, boxer and “native Hawaiian” tour guide.
+He had earlier been with a patent medicine show that sold quack remedies and along the way was a jockey, boxer, and “native Hawaiian” tour guide.
 Moore was very popular in the show, becoming the first African American to win stardom on television.